 Although not giving large public piano concerts any more, Ruth Slenczynska maintains an active musical life.
 She teaches private students in New York City, gives master classes, and acts as a juror for various piano competitions.
 Ruth shared insights of her teaching philosophy with her former student, Karen Tobias, in the article, " Madam Ruth," (Clavier, April 2007).
 The pianist returned to Southern Illinois University Edwardsville on September 24, 2010 when she performed on the Music Department's new Steinway concert grand, which is dedicated in her husband's memory.
 The next day, Ms. Slenczynska recounted her memorable experiences of notable musicians and world leaders.
 Two weeks later, she gave a recital and an auto-biographical lecture at San José State University.
 In December, she returned to California for a performance at the Pacific Musical Society Centennial Gala at the Fairmount Hotel in San Francisco.
 A recent video entitled "Living Legends: Ruth Slenczynska" was produced by the society to honor Ms. Slenczynska using photos from the Ruth Slenczynska Collection and an interview conducted by members of the Pacific Musical Society.
 To view the video, click on the title above.

 Ruth Slenczynska was featured in a Wall Street Journal article and an accompanying video on October 28, 2014.
 To view the article, go to the following link.

-In January 2015, Ms. Slenczynska celebrated her 90th birthday with former students and friends.
+In January 2016, Ms. Slenczynska celebrated her 91st birthday.